 Early on Saturday, our Visit NC Smokies crew set out for Purchase Knob and the Appalachian Highlands Science Center on a quest to meet as many salamanders as we could.
 Located at 5,000 feet in Haywood County on the North Carolina side of Great Smoky Mountains National Park, the Appalachian Highlands Science Learning Center is part of a network of what will be 32 research learning centers supporting research and education about science in our national parks.

 When we arrived, we began our debriefing and learned we would be catching salamanders and recording various points of interest including weight, size, species, and information about the habitat we found them in.
 It was very important to take accurate notes because this information would contribute to a larger study.

 So with that said, we began our hike down the mountain to Ferguson Cabin, where we received a more in-depth briefing of what we would be doing.
 Our program group split into 4 smaller groups and headed out to what is referred to as the “the lower plott” in search of “cookies”.
 Up until this Saturday, we were only aware of one kind of cookie…the kind you eat of course!
-But in reference to our program,”cookies” are round slices of a tree trunks that were strategically placed in a spread out line from a creek into the woods.
+But in reference to our program, “cookies” are round slices of tree trunks that are strategically placed in a spread-out line from a creek into the woods.
 The salamanders are drawn to the habitats created under the “cookies”, which makes it easier to find them during a study such as this.

 Featured Photo by Mitchell Andrew Photography